bbauska/JS-InterviewQuestions-JS/README.md

 <h3>100: Why adding of meta tag in first header will not prevent caching of the Web page?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-The browsing page gets cached only when the buffer is half filled.
-So when the meta tag is added in first header, the internet explorer search for that page in cache at that instant.
+<p>The browsing page gets cached only when the buffer is half filled.
+So when
+the meta tag is added in first header, the internet explorer search for that page in cache at that instant.
 Most of the time, buffer won't get half filled at the beginning of parsing.</p>